jhuckaby/canvas-plus/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Please note that the [exifreader](https://www.npmjs.com/package/exifreader) package, one of our dependencies, is [MPL 2.0 licensed](https://github.com/mattiasw/ExifReader/blob/main/LICENSE).
+This license is a bit more restrictive than the MIT license, so please use with caution.
+If you don't need any EXIF features, it would be relatively easy to fork canvas-plus and remove the dependency.